jcordeiro/Sort-Dropbox-Camera-Upload/README.md

 As long as the file name begins with the year you would like the photo sorted by, and ends in a supported extension, the script should work.

 By default .jpg, .png, .mov, and .mp4 files are supported, however it is easy to extend the code to allow for more file types.
-Just add the file types you would like supported to [line 39 of the script](https://github.com/jcordeiro/Sort-Dropbox-Camera-Upload/blob/master/sortphotos.sh#L39).
+Just add the file types you would like supported to [line 45 of the script](https://github.com/jcordeiro/Sort-Dropbox-Camera-Upload/blob/master/sortphotos.sh#L45).

 Similarly, it is also easy to add support for years prior to 2010.
-Just create the directory in your Camera Uploads folder and add the year you would like supported to [line 33 of the script](https://github.com/jcordeiro/Sort-Dropbox-Camera-Upload/blob/master/sortphotos.sh#L33).
+Just change the value of START_YEAR on [line 28 of the script](https://github.com/jcordeiro/Sort-Dropbox-Camera-Upload/blob/master/sortphotos.sh#L28).

 Please feel free to [send me an email](mailto:github@joncordeiro.com) or [contact me on Twitter](https://twitter.com/joncordeiro) if you have any suggestions or feedback on my code.
 Thanks!